bluffingtuna/sublimegitbash/README.md

 echo 'alias subl="C:/Program\ Files/Sublime\ Text\ 3/sublime_text.exe"' >> ~/.bash_profile

-This will only work if you are logged in via console. if you want the add the alias for every users, you can create .bashsrc file instead
+This will only work if you are logged in via console. if you want the add the alias for every users, you can create .bashrc file instead

-echo 'alias subl="C:/Program\ Files/Sublime\ Text\ 3/sublime_text.exe"' >> ~/.bashsrc
+echo 'alias subl="C:/Program\ Files/Sublime\ Text\ 3/sublime_text.exe"' >> ~/.bashrc

 you can download .modified .bashsrc and .bash_profile and paste it on your home folder as well(/users/username)